-Christmas time is soon coming, and with it all the holiday music.
-For this article, I’ll look at two classic Christmas songs that use synths as their main instrumental, and explore the patches behind these festive tracks.
-I’ll look at Wham!’s Last Christmas and Paul McCartney’s Wonderful Christmastime, with the synth patches for the songs available for download at the end of the article.
+Hi!
+Christmas time is soon coming and with it all the classic festive music.
+For this special Christmas article, I’ll look at two classic Christmas songs that use synths as their main instrumental, and explore the synth sounds that make them.
+I’ll look at Wham!’s Last Christmas and Paul McCartney’s Wonderful Christmastime and the synth patches used to recreate the songs are available for free download at the end of the article.
+Let’s get started!

 Wham!’s Last Christmas is one of the most enduring and successful Christmas songs of all time, but did you know it was recorded using only a LinnDrum, a Roland Juno-60, a bass guitar, and sleigh bells?
 All parts were recorded by George Michael, and according to Michael’s engineer Chris Porter, recording was “laborious” due to George’s limited musicianship, but the sessions were ultimately successful and a veritable Christmas classic was born.

 The main strings sound in Last Christmas came from the Juno-60 and can be created in TAL U-NO-LX.
 From the default patch, turn off the sub-oscillator, turn on the square wave oscillator, and set the PW fader to 5 with the LFO mode (we’re modulating the pulse-width with the LFO).
 In the LFO section, set trigger mode to key and LFO speed to 4.69 Hz.

 For the filter, lower the cutoff to 7.55, change the VCA mode to ENV, and set the ADSR envelope with an attack, decay and release of around 3-3.5, and no sustain.
 You can play with these values a little, but you want a patch with a soft attack that releases quickly, so you can play staccato chords.
 Lastly, turn on the Chorus II effect to get that classic ensemble sounds.
 There are actually two tracks of this patch in the song, the first is panned slightly right and plays from the beginning, and the second is panned slightly left and comes in with the vocals at 0:18.